Lieutenant Colonel Sam Beckett †

 After recruiting his battalion in less than three weeks, Beckett and the 75th embarked for England and proceeded to France in August 1916.
 As part of the 11th Infantry Brigade in the 4th Canadian Division, the 75th Battalion fought at the battle of the Somme.
 In October 1916, Beckett sent a captured German helmet to Ontario Premier William Howard Hearst and Toronto Mayor Tommy Church as a souvenir of his unit’s achievements.

-On the night of 1 March 1917, a German sniper killed Beckett while he led his troops back from the enemy lines after a failed attack.
-Before this disastrous trench raid, the 75th commander had objected to the plan due concerns about German preparations and his troops’ lack of experience with gas warfare.
+On the night of 1 March 1917, a German sniper killed Beckett while he attempted to rally his troops after meeting heavy resistance in a failed raid.
+Before this disastrous trench raid, Beckett and Lieutenant Colonel A.H.G.
+Kemball of the 54th had strongly objected to the plan due concerns about German preparations and troops’ lack of experience with gas warfare.

 Digitized Service File (LAC):